delphiassistant/Barnamenevis.Net.Tools/Barnamenevis.Net.FontInstaller/README.md

 ## 🤝 Contributing

 We welcome contributions!
-If you have ideas for additional tools and utilities that would benefit Persian/Arabic .NET developers, please:
+If you have ideas for additional tools and utilities that would benefit Persian .NET developers, please:

 1. Open an issue to discuss your ideas
 2. Submit pull requests for new features
 3. Report bugs or suggest improvements
 4. Help with documentation and examples

-Together, we can build a comprehensive toolkit for Persian/Arabic .NET application development!
+Together, we can build a comprehensive toolkit for Persian .NET application development!